Tom Seaver, Heart and Mighty Arm of Miracle Mets, Dies at 75

 “I may have been paid before, but that’s when I really became a professional,” he said.

-Perhaps Seaver’s most memorable moment on the mound was at Shea Stadium on July 9, 1969, when he retired his first 25 batters against the Chicago Cubs.
-Pinch-hitter Jimmy Qualls looped a one-out single to left-center in the ninth inning before Seaver retired Willie Smith on a foulout and Don Kessinger on a flyout.
+Perhaps Seaver’s most memorable performance on the mound came at Shea Stadium on July 9, 1969, when he retired his first 25 batters against the Chicago Cubs to get within two outs of a perfect game.
+Pinch hitter Jimmy Qualls looped a single to left-center in the ninth inning before Seaver retired Willie Smith on a foulout and Don Kessinger on a flyout.

 “I had every hitter doing what I wanted,” Seaver recalled in 1992.
 “Afterward, my wife was in tears and I remember saying to her: ‘Hey, I pitched a one-hit shutout with 10 strikeouts.
 What more could I ask for?’”